rails/rails/guides/source/getting_started.md

 `show` action.
 That's not very useful though, so let's add the `show` action before proceeding.

-As we have seen in the output of `rails routes`, the route for `show` action is as follows:
+As we have seen in the output of `bin/rails routes`, the route for `show` action is as follows:

 ```